On edge-primitive 3-arc-transitive graphs

-Edge-primitive 2-arc-transitive graphs have been investigated by Lu \cite{Lu2018} who showed that if the graph $\Gamma$ is not complete bipartite then the automorphism group is almost simple, that is, has a unique minimal normal subgroup $T$ and $T$ is a nonabelian simple group.
-He further showed that if $\Gamma$ is 3-arc-transitive then either the graph has valency 7 and $G_v=\mathrm{A}_7$ or $\mathrm{S}_7$, or $G_v$ acts unfaithfully on the set $\Gamma(v)$ of neighbours of $v$, where $G=\Aut(\Gamma)$.
-Note that for an edge-primitive graph, the edge-stabiliser $G_{\{u,v\}}$ is maximal in $G$.
-Moreover, the arc-stabiliser $G_{u,v}$ is an index two subgroup of $G_{\{u,v\}}$ and also contained in two other subgroups, namely the vertex-stabilisers $G_v$ and $G_w$.
+We say that an edge-primitive graph is \emph{nontrivial} if it is connected, arc-transitive and has valency at least 3.
+Let $\Gamma$ be a nontrivial edge-primitive graph and let $G=\Aut(\Gamma)$.
+For a vertex $v$ of $\Gamma$, denote the stabiliser of $v$ in $G$ by $G_v$.
+Suppose that $\{u,v\}$ is an edge.
+Then the edge-stabiliser $G_{\{u,v\}}$ is maximal in $G$.
+Moreover, the arc-stabiliser $G_{uv}$ is an index two subgroup of $G_{\{u,v\}}$ and also contained in two other subgroups, namely the vertex-stabilisers $G_v$ and $G_w$.
+Suppose further that $\Gamma$ is 2-arc-transitive.
+Then Lu \cite{Lu2018} has shown that if $\Gamma$ is not complete bipartite then $G$ is almost simple, that is, $G$ has a unique minimal normal subgroup $T$ and $T$ is a nonabelian simple group.
+We refer to $T$ as the \emph{socle} of $G$ and denote it by $\soc(G)$.
+He further showed that if $\Gamma$ is 3-arc-transitive then either the graph has valency 7 and $G_v=\mathrm{A}_7$ or $\mathrm{S}_7$, or $G_v$ acts unfaithfully on the set $\Gamma(v)$ of neighbours of $v$.
 These observations make a classification of edge-primitive 3-arc-transitive graphs feasible, whereas it would appear that we are far from a classification of all vertex-primitive 3-arc-transitive graphs.
 This paper is the first in a series aiming to classify all edge-primitive 3-arc-transitive graphs.

-We prove the following theorems.
+Let $G$ be a group with core-free subgroup $H$, that is $\cap_{x\in G}H^x = 1$, and let $g\in G$ be such that $g^2\in H$ and $g$ does not normalise $H$.
+Then we can construct the coset graph $\Gamma=\Cos(G,H,HgH)$ whose vertices are the right cosets of $H$ in $G$ and $Hx\sim Hy$ if and only if $xy^{-1}\in HgH$.
+Then $G$ acts faithfully as an arc-transitive group of automorphisms of $\Gamma$.
+Indeed all arc-transitive graphs arise in this manner by taking $G$ to be a group of automorphisms that acts transitively on the set of arcs, $H$ to be the stabiliser in $G$ of a vertex $v$ and $g\in G$ to be an element interchanging the two vertices of an edge $\{v,u\}$.
+See for example \cite{Sabidussi}.
+We can use the coset graph construction to determine precisely when for a group $G$ with maximal subgroup $E$, there is an edge-primitive graph with group of automorphisms $G$ and edge-stabiliser $E$, see Lemma \ref{prop:cosetgraph}.

+Our first result deals with almost simple groups whose socle is either an alternating or a sporadic simple group.
+Our group theory notation in Table \ref{tab:Anspor} follows Atlas \cite{Atlas} notation, which will be defined in Section \ref{sec:prelim}.

-\begin{bigthm} Let $\Gamma$ be an edge-primitive 3-arc-transitive graph with $G=\Aut(\Gamma)$ such that $G$ is an almost simple group whose socle is either an alternating group or a sporadic simple group.
-Then $\Gamma = \Cos(G,H,HgH)$ is as in Lemma \ref{prop:cosetgraph}, where $(G,E,A,H)$ is listed in Table \ref{tab:Anspor}. \end{bigthm}
+\begin{bigthm} Let $\Gamma$ be a nontrivial edge-primitive 3-arc-transitive graph with $G=\Aut(\Gamma)$ such that $G$ is an almost simple group whose socle is either an alternating group or a sporadic simple group.
+Then there is a quadruple $(G,E,A,H)$ as listed in Table \ref{tab:Anspor} such that $E$ is a maximal subgroup of $G$, $A=H\cap E$ and $\Gamma=\Cos(G,H,HgH)$ for some $g\in H\backslash A$. \end{bigthm}